Chapter 003: The Contract

 The hunger eased another fraction.

-Thirteen did not know who the eighteen figures in his dream were.
+William did not know who the eighteen figures in his dream were.
 Did not know what to make of a spherical world with its sun veiled and its moon punctured, ringed on all sides with pillars and iron chains.
 Did not know why they had spoken to him — an ordinary child no one had ever expected anything of, who had never in his life left this valley.

 But he remembered that voice.
 The voice of someone standing at an impossible height, exhausted past the point where exhaustion has a name, asking — not commanding.
 Asking with everything they had left.